noxifoxi/minecraft-server-status/readme.md

 MinecraftServerStatus($Host, $Port = 25565, $Timeout = 1)
 ```

-## Check Online/Offline
+## Check online/offline

-You can easily check if the server is online or offline:

 ```php
 $Server->Get('online');
 ```

-This will return a boolean, if it's true, the server is online else false.
+If the server is online the return value is true otherwise its false.

-## Get the player count
+## Get player count

 ```php
 echo $Server->Get('numplayers').' / '.$Server->Get('maxplayers');
 ```

-## Get a list of online players
+## Get a list of the online players names

 ```php
 foreach($Server->Get('players') as $Player)
 	echo $Player.'<br>';
 ```

+``$Server->Get('players')`` returns an array of strings,

-## Get the whole info / status
+## Get everything

 ```php
 $ServerStatus = $Server->Get();
 ```

+Returns an array with every information the script was able to fetch.

 ## All available "hooks"

-The most of these hooks are only available if the server has query enabled or the server is not vanilla.
+Most of these hooks are only available if the server has query enabled or is non-vanilla.
 > 'hostname'<br>
 > 'gametype'<br>
 > 'game_id'<br>